Sales & ordering

 In some countries the government pays authors a small amount every time their books are borrowed from a library.
 Authors have to register for this directly.
 It does not happen in the USA.
 For the UK, check on www.plr.uk.com.

 Also, in the UK, you can register at www.alcs.co.uk.
 It’s a central body for collecting payments from schools etc. for photocopying.
 Payments will not be sent to you unless you register.
-Payments can vary from nil, to a few £ a year, or we have one author who earns £ several thousand a year because the book is used as a classroom text.
+It usually only applies to books being used as a classroom text.

 Bookshops / bookstores